-Are you thinking about camping in a desert?
-Are you aware of these desert Camping tips before travelling?
+Are you heading to central Australia and are thinking about camping in a desert?
+Are you aware of these desert camping tips before travelling?
 When you have the right information, you will make wise decisions.
 Here are the top 11 desert camping tips that you should know today:

 1. Prepare for snow and cold

 Due to very low humidity, temperatures of nighttime can drop to less than 0˚C or even more in any desert.
 What should you do?
 You should bring a lighter for fire that you can build with the dry desert yucca, grasses, and fallen wood mainly from mesquite trees.

 In addition, you should bring a winter hat, dress in layers, and carry sleeping bags rated to -5˚C, especially when hiking in the mountaintops, where temperatures may be lowest since you are likely to encounter wind and snow.

 You are likely to experience violent thunderstorms in many deserts.
 If storm is on horizon, you should keep off mountains as a way of avoiding lightning strikes.
 In addition, you must stay out of washes, dry riverbeds, and arroyos, where you are likely to experience extreme flash floods.
 You must be aware of the floodwater that may be coming down from mountains.

 3. Do not rely on reliable springs

 Many trail guides often mention “reliable springs.”
 Do not count on them.
 In many cases, these “reliable springs” are infested with flies, wasps, and rodents.
 In addition, you must bring your own water in a gallon in a day, unless you are 100 percent certain you will get a reliable water source.